Brendow21/CS412-NP-Complete-Project/augment_apprx/README.md

 is correct, so I still need to do some more testing.
 - NOTE: after looking over the textbook again, I think I may want to change the way I am interpretting MaxIndSet.
 In the textbook it mentions comparing the size of the largest independent set to the number of clauses.
 I will possibly be adding some more code for these comparisons

+## Class 12/4:
+- update graph representation so that vertices have unique names that indicate their clauses, I was going to use letters to represent clauses, but there is a chance that I could receive an input that has over 26 clauses, and the English alphabet doesn't have more than 26 letters.
+So instead I decided to use a tuple representation with the clause number and variable number.
+- Now that I have a graph with no repeating vertices, I was able to run independent set on the graph
+-